Effects of surgery

 Physical therapy, special massage, exercise programs and medications may help address some of the long-term complications of surgery.
 It's important that you report any symptoms or changes in your health to your doctor so that they can assess the cause of your symptoms and treat them.

-- The American Physical Therapy Association's ChoosePT.com website allows you to search for a physical therapist in your area.
+- The American Physical Therapy Association's (APTA) ChoosePT.com website allows you to search for a physical therapist in your area.